juanmait/seedjs-branches/README.md

-# NodeJS + Typescript + Prettier + Jest + Vscode
+# SeedJS

-This is scaffolding repo to develop a myriad of different javascript apps and libraries.
+A scaffolding repo to develop a myriad of different javascript apps and libraries.
 It comes in different _flavors_ organized in branches, all of them for different purposes, setups and/or platforms: